CanC-Code/YK/content/services/hedges/content.md

 </div>

 ### Cotoneaster Boundary Shaping
-Cotoneaster hedges are highly versatile and form fantastic, dense privacy screens.
-To keep them looking their best, we execute formal, crisp geometric trims to build a tight, deep green wall of foliage.
+Cotoneaster hedges are highly versatile, incredibly hardy, and form fantastic, dense privacy screens that are nearly impossible to see through during the summer months.
+To keep them looking their absolute best and to prevent them from becoming top-heavy, we execute formal, remarkably crisp geometric trims.
+Regular shearing by our crews encourages the outer layer to bud closely, building a tight, deep green wall of protective foliage.

 <div class="media-grid">
     <div class="media-card gallery-trigger">